joshiaditya0511/karnataka-election-analysis/README.md

 ### Data Wrangling:

 - `Pandas` and `Regular Expressions`: Key tools for data cleaning and organization.
-- `OpenAI API`: Used GPT-3.5 for segmenting and categorizing education and profession data from candidate details.
+- `OpenAI API`: Used OpenAI Batch API with GPT-4o-mini for segmenting and categorizing education and profession data from candidate details.

 ### Data Visualization: